mk270/whitakers-words/installation.md

 disk, creating the necessary files.
 Then call/run WORDS, or do as instructed in any README.

-The load includes SPQR.ICO, a possible icon for WORDS, but just that, only an icon.
+The load includes `SPQR.ICO`, a possible icon for WORDS, but just that, only an icon.
 You have to install the program as per the directions (put the downloaded files in a folder,